ltekme/ltekme/blogs/3.Exploring-CF-APIGW-Lambda-SQS-SNS-ReactJS/pages/Using-CloudFront-and-S3-to-host-ReactJS/README.md

 ## Host with S3 Static website hosting

-This section is onlying for hosting with S3 website hosting.
+This section is only for hosting with S3 website hosting.
 For hosting with CloudFront Distribution, [# Host with CloudFront Distribution](#host-with-cloudfront-distribution)

 ### Disable Public Access Block